 What you the applicant needs to do is wow the recruiters with your insights.
 Research will show you understand the business, the environment in operates in, where it's going, and how your skills fit into that vivid picture you have.
 But how do you go about it?
 What is the proper way to research law firms?

 Here at Chambers Student we make it our job to distinguish between firms and explain why you might want to pick one over another.
 We also spend almost all our time researching law firms, so in this feature we'll lay out the steps your research should take to uncover the answer to the question 'why do you want to work for this firm?

-Step 1: The Chambers Student Guide
+Step one: Use Chambers Student

-- the work the firm does
+- the work a firm does

 - how well it’s doing and its strategy for the future

 - its culture – what makes it tick